The buzz

 And both frogs and toads are indicators of a healthy ecosystem, according to Wildlife Preservation Canada.
 They can't live in polluted habitats and are sensitive to changes in their environment, so the presence of frogs or toads is a sign the habitat is healthy, while a sudden change in their presence can indicate the area has become polluted or is otherwise unbalanced.

 Another similarity is that both frogs and toads are widespread across the world, although they don't live everywhere.
-Frogs live on every continent except Antarctica, while toads live all across the world with the exception of the polar regions, Australia, Polynesia and Madagascar, according to Wildlife Preservation Canada.
+Frogs live on every continent except Antarctica, while toads are native to all parts of the world except the polar regions, Australia, Polynesia and Madagascar, according to Wildlife Preservation Canada.

 Latest Buzz